ybeshay3/M.S.Thesis.Code/README.md

 Input Requirements:
 MEETFLIP expects .txt files exported from the EndoFLIP® system, formatted according to the standard Medtronic export structure:
-Column 1: Timestamp (formatted dd-mmm-yyyy HH:MM:SS)
+Column 1: Timestamp (formatted dd-mmm-yyyy HH:MM:SS).
-Columns 4–19: Diameters at electrodes (16 channels) Column 20: Intrabag pressure (mmHg)
+Columns 4–19: Diameters at electrodes (16 channels).
+Column 20: Intrabag pressure (mmHg).
-Column 21: Balloon volume (mL)
+Column 21: Balloon volume (mL).
 Note: This repository does not include real clinical data.
 Users must supply their own de-identified exports.

 Installation Requirements:
-MATLAB R2020b or newer
+MATLAB R2020b or newer.
-No specialized toolboxes required AppDesigner-compatible environment
+No specialized toolboxes required.
+AppDesigner-compatible environment.

 Workflow details are outlined in the text.
-To get started, use "Search Folder" to select the directory containing your .txt EndoFLIP export.
-Enter the filename from the drop down menu and click "Start/Upload File".
+To get started, use "Search Folder" to select the directory containing your .txt file(s).
+Select the filename from the drop down menu and click "Start/Upload File".